Before making an application

 Because of your circumstances, you make a request to submit an assessment at a later date (longer than an extension).
 You think that you’re not going to be able to attempt the assessment because you believe that something has affected your ability to study or sit the assessment.

-Successful claim
+Successful application

 • You make a successful claim for exceptional circumstances.